 - Grab hold to the ends of the band with both hands

-- Push your legs out while you tilt backwards
+- Push your legs out while you tilt backward

 - Bring your knees back in and repeat